Hello and welcome!

 In my twenties, I fell deeply in love with a man who lived overseas (we met in my home town during his professional internship).
 We tried to make it work, but after a number of years we said our last goodbye when the logistical pressures became insurmountable.

 In my early thirties, not long before developing ME/CFS, I was made redundant from a job that I loved.
-That was a surprisingly huge blow to my confidence, and it compounded the grief that I soon experienced over the loss of my health.
+That was a surprisingly huge blow to my confidence, and it compounded the grief that I soon experienced over my health challenges.

 Without a job, I felt unhinged.
 Without my health, I couldn’t find a new job.
 I felt utterly worthless and useless in those early years, as I grieved the double loss of my career and my freedom of mobility.